-Provide the static methods for managing the thread local memory used for storing the data needed by preallocated exceptions.
-Preallocated methods can implement their methods using these methods.
-User code should not call these methods directly.
+Provide the methods for managing the thread local memory used for storing the data needed by preallocated throwables, i.e., exceptions and errors which implement StaticThrowable36.
+This call is visible so that an application can getCurrent the storage object for the current task.